Need Help? Give us a call.

 1 (800) 345-3452

 Deciding to accept credit cards as a form of payment is a key step for business growth.
 After all, you likely pay for most of your own expenses with your credit card, and you should let your customers do the same.
-But learning how to accept credit cards at your point of sale can get complicated, and you’ll need to understand the several business credit card fees involveid in this process.
+But learning how to accept credit cards at your point of sale can get complicated, and you’ll need to understand the various business credit card fees involved in this process.

 We’ll admit that learning about business credit card fees—by which we mean the fees you, as the merchant, need to pay when you process credit cards—isn’t the most exciting aspect of owning a small business.
 But those business credit card fees can add up, and become a crucial component of your overall finances.

 There’s a lot more to understand about this part of our financial system than you might think.
 We’ll guide you through the business credit card fees you’ll encounter as a merchant, so you can make the financial choices that best suit your enterprise.

 It may seem that accepting credit cards simply involves your customer’s credit card and your payment processing system.
 In reality, there are four major players at work whenever your customer swipes, dips, or taps their card at your on- or offline store.
 (We did warn you that this process is more complicated than it seems, right?)

 It’s important to understand what these four players do, so that you can better understand when and why business credit card fees arise.

 Now that we’ve identified the four major parties involved in credit card processing, let’s walk through a typical credit card transaction:

 As with most financial systems, each step in the process comes at a cost—many of which are passed down to you, the merchant.
 We’ll examine each of these business credit card fees in detail.

 Unfortunately, some of the expenses involved in becoming a credit card merchant is unavoidable—and non-negotiable.
 Expect to pay the following two fees when you process credit cards, without exception.